Trail Blazers vs. Grizzlies Player Props Betting Odds

 |3PM

+- The 19.3 points Sharpe scores per game are 1.2 less than his prop total on Sunday.

+- He averages 0.8 more rebounds than his over/under on Sunday (which is 4.5).

-- Sharpe has dished out 2.3 assists per game, which is 2.2 less than Friday's over/under.
+- Sharpe averages 2.3 assists, 1.2 less than his over/under on Sunday.

-- Sharpe averages 2.3 made three-pointers, which is less than his over/under on Friday (2.5).
+- Sharpe has connected on 2.3 three-pointers per game, which is less than his over/under in Sunday's game (2.5).

 Get Sharpe gear at Fanatics!